 Contributor, Detroit

 Alexandra May is a self-proclaimed life-long art and museum junkie.
 She attended her first art fair, Documenta, at age 10.
 She conducted her first artist interview with Andy Warhol at age 18.
 Although a Detroit transplant, she prides herself on being one of the city’s most avid art advocates.
-She serves on the Board of the Friends of African and African American Art of the Detroit Institute of Arts.
+She serves on the Board of the Friends of African and African American Art of the Detroit Institute of Arts and the Smithsonian’s Archives of American Art.

 Joan Agajanian Quinn